Parcels-code/Parcels/docs/getting_started/tutorial_quickstart.md

 ## Compute: `Kernel`

 After setting up the input data and particle start locations and times, we need to specify what calculations to do with the particles.
 These calculations, or numerical integrations, will be performed by what we call a `Kernel`, operating on all particles in the `ParticleSet`.
 The most common calculation is the advection of particles through the velocity field.
-Parcels comes with a number of standard kernels, from which we will use the Euler-forward advection kernel `AdvectionEE`:
+Parcels comes with a number of standard kernels, from which we will use the Runge-Kutta advection kernel `AdvectionRK2`:

 ```{note}
 TODO: link to a list of included kernels